HauShianChin/Control_systems/README.md

 projects and assignment for the Control Systems course (ECEN315)

-The projects illustrates the effects of an open loop system compared to a closed loop system.
+The projects demonstrates the implementation of an open loop system and a closed loop system.

+The assignments demonstrates my understanding of s planes, conversion between equations and block diagrams, phase and gain of a bode plot, transfer functions, and root locus.
+Additionally, these assignment observe the anomalies associated with closed loop systems.